-Prior to the Professional Semester (spring of senior year): Field Experience courses: EDU 200 (1), 300 (1), 360 (1), 400 (1).

-Other professional courses: EDU 201, 225, 343 (2), 354 (2), 361 [or ENG 363], 434; EDU/PSY 223; SPA 459 (2); PSY 325.

-- During the Professional Semester: EDU 451, 470 (10). - Complete the Professional Education Program listed below.

-Prior to end of sophomore year: Program Projection.

-Prior to end of junior year:

-Proficiency Language Examinations (oral and written).
+- Prior to the Professional Semester (spring of senior year): Field Experience courses: EDU 200 (1), 300 (1), 360 (1), 400 (1).
+Other professional courses: EDU 201, 225, 343 (2), 354 (2), 361 [or ENG 363], 434; EDU/PSY 223; SPA 459 (2); PSY 325. - During the Professional Semester: EDU 451, 470 (10). - Complete the Professional Education Program listed below.
+Prior to the end of sophomore year: Program Projection.
+Prior to the end of junior year: Proficiency Language Examinations (oral and written).
 Initiation of a Professional Portfolio.
 Video-taped lesson.
 See School of Education section of catalog for remaining requirements.
+Total for Teacher Licensure requirements: 41 semester hours.

 Note: A grade of D is not acceptable for licensure in a major course or in a professional education course.
-Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching.
+Only the student who successfully completes all phases of the Professional Education Program, and meets all other department requirements, can be permitted to enter pre-service teaching